thunderquack/bundestag_gesetze/b/binschstro_2012/index.md

         *   2,80

-    *        *   1.12.7.2.2
+    *        *   1.12.6.2.2

-        *   bei nicht in Betrieb befindlicher Niedrigwasserschleuse Magdeburg
+        *   bei nicht in Betrieb befindlicher Niedrigwasserschleuse

         *
         *
         *

     *        *
-        *
-            a)  Fahrzeug
+        *   a) Fahrzeug

         *   110,00